ScottLogic/blog/_posts/2026-01-16-optics-fundamentals.md

 Shape doubled = circlePrism.modify(c -> new Circle(c.radius() * 2), shape);
 ~~~~

-The `modify` on a prism is particularly elegant: it applies the transformation only if the prism matches, otherwise returning the original value unchanged.
+The `modify` on a prism is particularly elegant in that it applies the transformation only if the prism matches, otherwise returning the original value unchanged.
 No explicit pattern matching is required.

 ### Composing Prisms with Lenses